falpi/osb-jwt-provider/README.md

 ## Overview
 <p align="justify">Up to and including version 12.1.3 the Oracle Service Bus does not support OAUTH2/JWT inbound and outbound authentication out of the box.
 Starting with version 12.2.1, the Bus supports it through the use of OWSM policies but without the certification and flexibility needed to use a third-party IDP such as Azure Entra ID.<br/><br/>
 Furthermore, the use of OWSM policies may not be a proper solution for those who are used to managing authentication and authorization through the simple management of users and groups of the integrated authentication provider of WebLogic.
-As if that wasn't enough, OAUTH2 introduces the need to adopt identities defined by very long and opaque strings (client_id), impossible to re-associate to a given consumer without appropriate mechanisms of credential mappings and in this OWSM is of no help.<br/><br/>
+As if that wasn't enough, OAUTH2 introduces the need to adopt identities defined by very long and opaque strings (client_id), that are difficult to re-associate to a given consumer without appropriate mechanisms of credential mappings and in this OWSM is of no help.<br/><br/>
 Fortunately, since the old versions of WebLogic there is the possibility to extend the product to support custom authentication schemes.
 The proposed library is based in particular on a Custom Identity Assertion Provider that supports OAUTH2 authentication based on signed JWT tokens and offer also an optional identity mappings mechanism to translate client_ids to weblogic realm users.<br/><br/>
-In addition to the JWT-based authentication scheme, the provider also offers support for the legacy Basic Auth to simplify the progressive adoption of JWT authentication by different consumers on the same Proxy Service, without the need to create different Proxies for each authentication scheme.</p>
+In addition to the JWT-based authentication scheme, the provider also offers support for the legacy Basic Auth to simplify the progressive adoption of JWT authentication by different consumers on the same Proxy Service, without the need to create different Proxies for each authentication scheme.<br/><br/>
+It has currently been tested on an Oracle Service Bus 12.1.3 and with Azure Entra ID as the IDP</p>

 ## Token Types
 <p align="justify">In WebLogic Identity Asserter terminology, Token Types are a way to declare which authentication schemes a given provider supports and which are active at a given time, i.e. which can be selected for authentication of a Proxy Service.
 The provider proposed in this project supports the JWT and BASIC schemes and allows to select them individually or in a combined way through the "JWT+BASIC" type.<br/><br/>